kmthorsnes/19-unreal-webcam-fun/readme.md

 # Webcam fun / photo boot

 JS Exercises.
 19th challenge of the #JavaScript30 course.
-Using JS to access webcamera for snaping photos and create color effects
+Using JS to access web camera for snaping photos and create color effects

 ## Technology